jenkinsci/pipeline-aws-plugin/README.md

 ## current master
 * Add policy for withAWS support - allows an additional policy to be combined with the policy associated with the assumed role.
-* add `cfnCreateChangeSet` step
+* Add `cfnCreateChangeSet` step
-* add `cfnExecuteChangeSet` step
+* Add `cfnExecuteChangeSet` step
 * Add endpoint-url for withAWS support - allows configuring a non-AWS endpoint for internally-hosted clouds.
-* support additional S3 options: pathStyleAccessEnabled and payloadSigningEnabled
-* add support for String payload and return value in `invokeLambda` step
+* Add support for String payload and return value in `invokeLambda` step
+* Support additional S3 options: pathStyleAccessEnabled and payloadSigningEnabled
+* Update AWS SDK to 1.11.221
 * Fix: return value of `invokeLambda` is now serializable
-* update AWS SDK to 1.11.221

 ## 1.16
 * Add federatedUserId for withAWS support - generates temporary aws credentials for federated user which gets logged in CloudTrail